Percy Chapman: University cricket

 In 1919, Chapman entered Pembroke College, Cambridge.
 He failed in two trial games, organised prior to the 1920 cricket season to inform the selection of the Cambridge team, and despite his reputation, was omitted from the University's opening first-class match against Essex.
 But on the day of the match, a player withdrew from the Cambridge team and Chapman replaced him.
 Making his first-class debut on 15 May 1920, he scored 118 in a rapid innings and kept his place in the team for the remainder of the season.
 After a century and two fifties, he was selected for the University Match against Oxford.
 Chapman scored 27 in this final game of the university season to aggregate 613 runs at an average of 40.86, second in the Cambridge batting averages.
 Unusually for someone in their first year of University cricket, he was subsequently selected for the prestigious Gentlemen v Players match at Lord's.
 Although not particularly successful with the bat, critics singled him out for his effective fielding.
 During August, he played second-class Minor Counties cricket for Berkshire as an amateur and headed the team's batting averages; he later appeared in three end-of-season first-class games at the Scarborough Festival where he scored 101 in a Gentlemen and Players game against a bowling attack containing three internationals.
 In all first-class matches in 1920, Chapman scored 873 runs at 39.68.

 In 1921, Chapman averaged over 50 for the University and scored three centuries, although his growing reputation meant some critics felt he had underachieved.
-He once again played in the University match against Oxford, and for the Gentlemen against the Players, and impressed commentators.
-Some critics suggested he, along with other promising University players, should play for England; the Test side were in the middle of a series against Australia which was lost 3–0, in the course of which an unusually large number of players were selected.
+He once again played in the University match against Oxford and for the Gentlemen against the Players, and impressed commentators.
+Some critics suggested he, along with other promising University players, should play for England; the Test side was in the middle of a series against Australia which was lost 3–0, in the course of which an unusually large number of players were selected.
 Chapman once more appeared for Berkshire in August, scoring 468 runs and taking 19 wickets.
 At the end of the season, he was selected by Archie MacLaren in a match at Eastbourne, playing for an all-amateur non-representative England team against the undefeated Australian touring team.
-In a match which became famous in later years, MacLaren's team became the first to defeat the tourists, although Chapman was not successful personally.
+In a match that became famous in later years, MacLaren's team became the first to defeat the tourists, although Chapman was not successful personally.
 Chapman finished the season with 954 runs at 39.75.